mad01/mad01.github.io/_posts/2016-06-05-testing-with-unittess.md

 on the backend and infrastructure area.
 Also being part of the design phase of a service to help point out risky areas.

 There is a few questions i see that some comes up when unit tests are not obvious.
-They are:
+They are

-- 1. I don't know how to
+1. I don't know how to
-- 2. It slows me down, i.e I don't have time
+2. It slows me down, i.e I don't have time
-- 3. It's working so we don't need it
+3. It's working so we don't need it

 Point 1
 Well then there is a few options that can help.
 Fist list do some pair programming, spend